Rodri: 2020–2024: Premier League success and continental treble

 On 13 February 2021, Rodri scored City's first goal from a penalty in a 3–0 home win over Tottenham Hotspur.
 During the 2021–22 domestic campaign, Rodri had a pass completion count of 82.0 per 90 minutes and a pass completion rate of 91.8% over the course of the whole season.
 These numbers put Rodri at the top of all midfielders in the Premier League in both categories.
 Multiplying those two numbers together reveals that on average, Rodri attempted one pass every 60.5 seconds of the season, leading all Premier League midfielders in that category too, with only Liverpool's Thiago coming close.

 On 12 July 2022, Rodri agreed to extend his contract with Manchester City until 2027.
 On 11 April 2023, he scored his first UEFA Champions League goal in a 3–0 home win over Bayern Munich in the quarter-finals first leg.
 On 10 June, he scored the only goal in the Champions League final against Inter Milan, securing City's win for their first title in the competition, and completing the continental treble.
 Rodri was named player of the match, and was selected as the tournament's Player of the Season.

-On 23 September 2023, he was sent off in a Premier League match against Nottingham Forest for lashing out at Morgan Gibbs-White following a tussle, which sparked a melee.
+On 23 September 2023, Rodri was sent off in a Premier League match against Nottingham Forest for lashing out at Morgan Gibbs-White following a tussle, which sparked a melee.
 This was Rodri's first red card in the Premier League.
 City went on to lose each of the three subsequent games (against Wolverhampton Wanderers, Arsenal, and Newcastle) for which he was suspended.
 After his fifth yellow card against Tottenham, Rodri was suspended as City went on to lose the game again – that time against Aston Villa.

 On 19 May 2024, Rodri would score a decisive goal into the bottom corner to ensure Manchester City's 3–1 win over West Ham United on the last match day of the season; City's victory saw them become the first club in English history to lift the league trophy in four consecutive seasons.
 Additionally, he reached his 50th consecutive undefeated Premier League match with his club, placing him second only to Sol Campbell with 56 games.

+2024–2026: Injury, return and departure

-On 22 September 2024, Rodri was withdrawn in the first half of Manchester City's 2–2 draw with Arsenal, due to what was later confirmed to be an ACL and meniscus injury, ruling him out for the majority of the 2024–25 season.
+On 22 September 2024, Rodri was withdrawn in the first half of Manchester City's 2–2 draw with Arsenal, due an ACL and meniscus injury, ruling him out for the majority of the 2024–25 season.
 In October 2024, he was awarded the 2024 Ballon d'Or.
 On 20 May 2025, he made his comeback from the long-term injury, coming on as a late substitute in a 3–1 win against Bournemouth in the penultimate match of the season.
+He appeared in 33 fixtures for Manchester City in all competitions during their 2025–26 season, and he was sidelined for two spells due to hamstring and groin injuries.